revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote>

-- A level of difficulty assigned to a user story through the use of a sequence of numbers that increases with increasing difficulty.
+- A level of difficulty assigned to a user story using a sequence of numbers that increases with increasing difficulty.
 Story points are used to measure the complexity of a story.
-- The overall goal of a story is to provide value to its user within a set timeframe.
+- The overall goal of a story is to provide value to its use within a set timeframe.

 </blockquote>